-The Environmental Studies Program has both a full-time Academic Coordinator/Advisor as well as Student Peer Advisors available to advise students about major requirements, course selection, internship opportunities, career data, and graduate school opportunities, policies, and procedures.
+The Environmental Studies Program has two full-time Academic Advisors available to advise students about major requirements, course selection, internship opportunities, career data, and graduate school opportunities, policies, and procedures.
 ES Faculty members are also a valuable resource for student consultation and available during posted office hours or by appointment.

 - Career Information and Graduate School Info

 - Internship Opportunities

 - Answers to Commonly Asked Questions by ES Students and

 - "Ten Ways to Enhance your ES Education at UCSB"

 Additional Sources of Academic Advising and Counseling at UCSB: